uppercasserole/stardew_marriage_speedruns/routes/abigail/stardew_marriage_abigail_intermediate.md

 - Sleep

 ### Fall 1, Y1
-- Clear out space for crops
+- Clear out space for crops, chop at least 3 trees down for sap
 - Water all spaces
 - Fertilize all spaces with basic fertilizer (crafted from sap), except for **B**
 - Go to Pierre's at 9am